Rhododendrons

 One species, whose flower clusters resemble roses, at least from a distance, is Rhododendron barbatum, here photographed near Tharepati, Langtang National Park, central Nepal.
 (Photo copyright © by Kaj Halberg)

-The genus Rhododendron is huge, comprising c.
-1,025 species worldwide, found mainly in temperate and subtropical areas of Eurasia, North America, Tropical Asia, and New Guinea, with the largest concentrations encountered in south-western China, the Himalaya, the Greater Sunda Islands, and New Guinea.
+The genus Rhododendron is huge, comprising about 1,025 species worldwide, found mainly in temperate and subtropical areas of Eurasia, North America, Tropical Asia, and New Guinea, with the largest concentrations in south-western China, the Himalaya, the Greater Sunda Islands, and New Guinea.
 China is the absolute stronghold of the genus, with no less than c.
 571 species, of which 409 are endemic.

 In tropical regions, the genus is mainly restricted to mountains, but a few species are found in areas with a genuine tropical climate, including one in Queensland, Australia.

 Montane areas of Borneo hold c.
-55 species of rhododendron, about half of which are restricted to the highest mountains on the island, around Gunung Kinabalu (4094 m).
+55 species of rhododendron, of which about half are restricted to the highest mountains on the island, around Gunung Kinabalu (4094 m).
 The interesting flora and fauna in this area is described on the page Travel episodes – Borneo 1985: A hike up Gunung Kinabalu.

 In North America, 27 rhododendron species are found, with the highest concentration in the eastern part of the continent, mainly in the Appalachian Mountains.
 Europe, including the Caucasus, is home to 12 species, and a few species are distributed in Arctic areas.

-The inflorescence of most species is an umbel-like cluster, the corolla being funnel- or bell-shaped, with five lobes.
+The inflorescence of most species is an umbel-like cluster, corolla funnel- or bell-shaped, with five lobes.
 The commonest flower colours are various shades of red, pink, or lilac.
 White and yellow flowers are also frequent, whereas greenish is only seen in a few species.

 An unidentified rhododendron species, Wumeng Shan Mountains, Guizhou Province, China.
 (Photo copyright © by Kaj Halberg)